 Making a change

 James sat on a stage in front of his colleagues — all 700 of them — and talked about his very first night in New York.
 For the second time in two years, he had decided to move to another country.
-First it was New Zealand to London, and this time, London to New York.
+First it was New Zealand to England, and this time, London to the U.S.

 And for some, it really would have been a mess.
 I had a severe bout of anxiety just thinking about all those unknowns.
 But James didn’t see it that way.
 For him, it was a chance to grow, challenge himself, and he jokes, get further away from his siblings, who still live in New Zealand.

 “I didn’t move to New York because I needed to,” he says.
 “I wanted to.
 I wanted to not know anyone.
 I wanted to be somewhere where you had to work for it.”
 When I tell him that’s brave, he gently disagrees.
 “I didn’t see it as a risk, I knew I’d be fine.”

 Since that night he stood alone in Times Square, talking to himself, he’s made quite a bit of headway.
 He’s found a job, secured a place to live, and made quite a few new friends (and promptly beat them in their fantasy football league).

 When it comes to the job, James tells me that working at Siegfried has absolutely changed him.
 “Professionally, it’s one thing.
 I’ve had a lot of different experiences, seen a lot of industries, and I’ve become a truly fast learner.
 But to be honest, it’s probably the non-work experiences that have made more of an impact.
 Being here has really helped me focus on my personal goals and forced me to challenge myself in ways I hadn’t before.”

 A rough-and-tumble kind of kid, James and his older brother played every sport under the sun.
 He was outgoing, very talkative, and in his words, “the loudest.”
 When it came to school, James explains that he was an interesting mix of the class clown and the teacher’s favorite.